mdeftekharulislam24/Eftekharulislam30/README.md

-# Hi there, I'm Eftekharulislam30 👋
+# Hi there, I'm MD.
+Eftekharul Islam 👋

 ## About Me
 - 👀 I’m interested in technology, programming, and data science.